poweradmin/poweradmin-docs/docs/configuration/password-policies.md

 # Password Policies

 Poweradmin allows you to enforce password policies to enhance the security of user accounts.
-These policies are configured in the `config/password_policy.php` file.
-Below are the available options:
+All security configurations, including password policies, are now configured in a single `config/settings.php` file under the `security` section.
+This consolidates all security-related settings into one location for easier management.

 ## Password Rules